input-output-hk/cardanodocs.com-archived/_docs/technical/2017-05-15-wallet-backend.md

 is used.
 This library uses combinators both to build atomic HTTP actions and to glue these atomic methods together to form larger and more complete APIs.

-Please notice that wallet web API is available only if you run a node with `--wallet` option.
-Default port for this API is `8090` which can be changed with the `--wallet-port` option.
+The wallet web API is enabled by default.
+It uses the `IP:PORT` specified with a `--wallet-address` option (defaults to: `127.0.0.1:8090`).

 Documentation for wallet web API is available [here](https://cardanodocs.com/technical/wallet/api/).